projectshft/coding-assessment/README.md

   // code goes here
   return number;
 }
 ```
 ---

 ## Problem Seven
-Using some JavaScript, have the `function numberOfVowels(str)` loop through the array parameter being passed and return the total number of vowel letters that appear in the array.
+Using some JavaScript, have the `function numberOfVowels(str)` loop through the array being passed and return the total number of vowel letters that appear in the array.

 For example: if the input array is `[i, y, a, e, t]` then your program should return the number `3`.